xavierchia/xavierchia.github.io/_posts/2020-07-21-humble-introduction.md

-In a second series, we'll then discuss effective ways to make your best concrete and tangible ideas a reality.
+In a second series, we'll then discuss effective ways to make your best ideas a reality.